top of page

 • Yes.
 VerifiedHuman is a global movement—we welcome creators from every country.

-• Our standards for human creativity are universal, and certification works the same whether you're in New York, São Paulo, Tokyo, or anywhere else.
+Our standards for human creativity are universal, and certification works the same whether you're in New York, London, São Paulo, Tokyo, Casablanca, or Sydney.
 As long as you can access our website and agree to the standard for your field, you can join.

 Join VerifiedHuman →